marcushogas/Ising-Marginalization/SNIa_Calibration/README.md

 Before running the notebook, make sure the following folders exist in the same directory: data/, output/, and plots/.
 These folders are used to store input data, generated results, and figures, respectively.

-The method generates mock data mimicking the statistical properties of the Pantheon+ sample and uses the **Ising-marginalized** framework to retain the model parameters, showing that:
-- Host-mass uncertainty affects the inferred mass-step parameters $(\gamma, M_\star)$,
-- but has negligible impact on the cosmological parameters $(H_0, \Omega_m, M_B)$.